giantswarm/node-problem-detector-app/README.md

 This Giant Swarm managed app allows deploying [node-problem-detector](https://github.com/kubernetes/node-problem-detector) with a custom configuration that adds monitoring of disk space.

 Starting with legacy release 19.3.0, this allows to automatically terminate nodes when one of the key disks is full.
+Please install it in `kube-system` namespace.